Queen Mary of Denmark: Marriage and children

-The Danish Folketing (parliament) passed a special law (Mary's Law) giving Mary Danish citizenship upon her marriage, a standard procedure for new foreign members of the royal family.
-She was previously a dual citizen of Australia and the United Kingdom.
-Formerly a Presbyterian, she converted to the Evangelical Lutheran Church of Denmark upon marriage.
+The Danish Folketing passed a special law, known as Mary's Law, granting her Danish citizenship upon her marriage, a standard procedure for foreign-born members of the royal family.
+She had previously held dual Australian and British citizenship.
+Formerly a Presbyterian, she joined the Evangelical Lutheran Church of Denmark upon her marriage.

-As a native English speaker, Mary's priority from the time of her engagement was to become fluent in Danish, and she acknowledged in several interviews at the time of her engagement and marriage that this was a challenge for her.
+As a native English speaker, Mary made fluency in Danish a priority from the time of her engagement, and she acknowledged in interviews at the time that learning the language was a challenge.

 Mary and her family reside at Frederik VIII's Palace, one of the four palaces that make up the Amalienborg Palace complex.
-Since May 2004 they have also resided at the Chancellery House, a building in the park at Fredensborg Palace, during the summer months.
+Since May 2004 they have also used the Chancellery House, a building in the grounds of Fredensborg Palace, during the summer months.

-Mary is a keen equestrian and has competed at several dressage events.
+Mary is a keen equestrian and has competed in several dressage events.

-Mary is the godmother of, among others, Princess Estelle of Sweden, who was also given the secondary name Mary in her honour, and her nephew, Count Henrik of Monpezat (then Prince Henrik of Denmark).
+She is the godmother of Princess Estelle of Sweden, who was also given the secondary name Mary in her honour, and of her nephew, Count Henrik of Monpezat (then Prince Henrik of Denmark).